-Antidepressants aren’t the only drugs that can raise serotonin levels.
+Prescription antidepressants aren’t the only drugs that can raise serotonin levels too high.

-To confirm if any drugs you’re now taking can contribute to high serotonin levels, review or download Medications That Raise Serotonin Levels, a comprehensive PDF list of prescription medications created for us by Drugwatch.com.
+To confirm if any drugs you’re now taking can contribute to high serotonin levels, review or download Medications That Raise Serotonin Levels, a comprehensive PDF list of prescription medications created for us by the consumer advocacy organization Drugwatch.com.

 Serotonin Supplements: Take the Next Step

-Prescription antidepressants are the first-line standard medical treatment for depression, but they aren’t right for everyone.
+Prescription antidepressants are the standard medical treatment for depression, but they aren’t right for everyone.

-There are a handful of supplements — amino acids, herbs, vitamin, minerals, and food-based supplements — that can increase serotonin naturally.
+There are a handful of supplements — certain amino acids, herbs, vitamins, minerals, and food-based supplements — that can increase serotonin naturally.

-However, there is no one serotonin supplement that works well for everyone, so it may require some trial and error to figure out which works best for you.
+However, there is no one serotonin supplement that works well for everyone, so it may require some trial and error to figure out which ones work best for you.